Tommimon/add-to-desktop/README.md

 right-click and 'Allow Launching' as if you create the shortcut manually.

 ## Dependencies
-This extension needs the [desktop-icons](https://extensions.gnome.org/extension/1465/desktop-icons/) extension installed and enabled to work properly.
+This extension needs the [Desktop Icons](https://extensions.gnome.org/extension/1465/desktop-icons/) extension installed and enabled to work properly.
 Otherwise you will not be able to see the shortcuts you are creating.

+Currently, I'm working to get this extension merged in Desktop Icons project, if you would like having this feature by default in Desktop Icons extension let them now.

 ## Installation
-- Download zip from the releases section or gnome-shell extensions site
+- Download zip from the releases section
-- Extract in a folder called `add-to-desktop@tommimon.github.com`
+- Extract in a folder named `add-to-desktop@tommimon.github.com`
-- Add the `add-to-desktop@tommimon.github.com` folder to gnome extensions folder*
+- Add the `add-to-desktop@tommimon.github.com` folder to GNOME extensions folder*
-- Restart the Gnome-Shell**
+- Restart the GNOME shell**
-- Open (or restart) the Extensions app
+- Open (or restart) the Extensions app (or Tweaks app)
 - Enable 'Add to Desktop'
 - Enjoy